-By comparison, an OB may have 6 “birth call” shifts per month, 10 clinic days, deliver a dozen babies, have met only two of those women prenatally, and spend less than 12 hours total with those birthing women women.
+By comparison, an OB may have 6 “birth call” shifts per month, 10 clinic days, deliver a dozen babies (or more!), have met only two of those women prenatally, and spend less than 12 hours total with those birthing women.
 OBs work extremely hard and deliver more babies, no doubt, but their care is very different.

 These differences in care are not considered with insurance reimbursement.
 They are, however, things I know to be extremely valuable for health outcomes.
 In particular, I believe my clients’ extremely high vaginal birth rate, very low medical induction rate, and almost 100% breastfeeding at 6 weeks rate provide evidence of the quality of this type of care.

 - Everyone has different insurance.
 There is no guarantee that any particular plan will reimburse for prenatal and birth care from me.
 I’ve seen it all: insurance plans that claimed they wouldn’t but then did; ones that stated they would but then wouldn’t, no matter what we did or how many appeals we sent; ones that would pay for prenatal care but not the birth.
 I even had a plan that paid and a year later requested the money back and sent me to collections for it.

 - There is no way to know in advance how much insurance will pay.
 59400 is the “big” code we generally bill.
 It’s called Global OB and includes routine prenatal care (not labs, ultrasounds, etc), delivery of the baby/placenta, and routine care for the mother through the six-week checkup.
 It’s the “dozen eggs” you may have heard me discuss.

 - There are times when 59400 cannot be billed: if your insurance changed late pregnancy so there wasn’t “enough” prenatal care to meet requirements for the global code, or if we went to the hospital.